kersorianek/mon-portfolio/_posts/2019-03-03-What-is-Software-Requirements.md

 Technical requirements, as the name suggests, concentrate on the technical aspects of the system.
 They involve ensuring compatibility and integration with existing technologies and infrastructure within the organization.
 These requirements consider factors such as hardware, software, network capabilities, scalability, and interoperability.

-The successful execution of a project relies on effectively identifying, documenting, and managing all these types of requirements throughout the project lifecycle.
-This includes capturing business needs accurately, defining clear functional requirements, addressing non-functional aspects for optimal system performance, and ensuring seamless integration with existing technical infrastructure.

 By paying careful attention to business, functional, non-functional, and technical requirements, organizations can deliver high-quality solutions that meet user needs, align with business objectives, and seamlessly function within the technical landscape.
 This comprehensive approach ensures that the developed software system is not only capable of performing the required functionalities but also meets the broader organizational goals and technical requirements.